Skip to Main Content

 Some types of medicines are not covered (“excluded”).
 These include, but are not limited to, medicines for:

-You can have your prescriptions filled at a pharmacy in our network.
+You must have your prescriptions filled at an in-network pharmacy in Louisiana*.
 At the pharmacy, you will need to give the pharmacist your prescription and your Louisiana Healthcare Connections Member ID card.
 To search online for a pharmacy in our network, check out our Find a Provider tool.
 If you need help finding a pharmacy near you, call Member Services at 1-866-595-8133 (TTY: 711).

 If you do not have your Member ID card with you at the pharmacy, you can give this information to the pharmacy to get your prescription: